23andMe/Yamale/README.md

 # Create a Data object
 data = schemata.make_data('./data.yaml')

-# Validate data against the schema
+# Validate data against the schema.
+Throws a ValueError if data is invalid.
 schemata.validate(schema, data)
 ```

 If `data` is valid, nothing will happen.
-However, if `data` is not valid, Schemata will throw a `ValueError` with a message containing all the invalid nodes.
+However, if `data` is invalid Schemata will throw a `ValueError` with a message containing all the invalid nodes.

 Validators
 ----------
+Here are all the validators Schemata knows about.
+Every validator takes a `required` keyword telling Schemata whether or not that node must exist.
+By default every node is required.
+Example: `str(required=False)`

+Some validators take additional keywords and some take arguments.
+For instance the `enum()` validator takes one or more constants as arguments: `enum('a string', 1, False, required=False)`

 ### String - `str()`
 ### Integer - `int()`
 ### Number - `num()`